What is LEMS?

 MORE ABOUT LEMS AND CANCER

 For some patients, their LEMS symptoms are an important early warning sign that may help save their lives.
-The timing of LEMS is variable: LEMS symptoms, including muscle weakness, can appear before a cancer diagnosis or even 5 years or more after cancer is discovered-and those symptoms can worsen at any time.
+The timing of LEMS is variable: LEMS symptoms, including muscle weakness, can appear ≥ 5 years before, after, or at the time of cancer diagnosis—and those symptoms can worsen at any time.

 Your treating physician may recommend cancer screenings when you are diagnosed with LEMS and periodically thereafter.